cbergmeir/cc2425/session4/README.md

 ```

-Stop the application by hitting CTRL+C in the original terminal where you started the app and then remove the containers by running ```docker-compose down```.
+Stop the application by hitting CTRL+C in the original terminal where you started the app and then remove the containers by running ```docker compose down```.

 ## Step 5: Edit the Compose file to add a bind mount